siberianfox/tinygwiki/TinyG-Boot-Loader.md

 1. Get the right programmer.
 The xmega requires PDI programming.
 Use the Atmel [AVRISP mkii](http://www.mouser.com/ProductDetail/Atmel/ATAVRISP2/?qs=%2fha2pyFaduiLEF45YHzXlzYdfQlCIaNgRBHMmCoiTxs%3d) or some other programmer that supports PDI programming.

 2. Bring up Studio6 and connect to the device.
-Look under Tools/Device Programming <br>
+Look under Tools/Device Programming
 * In the programming panel verify Tool is AVRISP mkii, the device is ATxmega192A3 and the interface is PDI.
 Hit Apply

 3. Use xboot-boot.hex for programming.
 Do not use xboot.hex as it's org'ed in the wrong place (0 instead of 0x30000)